-Zoom Options 100%, 135%, 200%.
-Depending on the size of the monitor and the current resolution TotalMix FX might be much too small and the controls too tiny to easily operate them.
-Together with the 2 Row mode these options give a lot of different window sizes that suit all monitors and resolutions currently existing.
+Zoom Options 100%, 135%, 200%, 270%.
+Depending on size of the monitor and its resolution TotalMix FX might be too small and the controls too tiny to easily operate them.
+Together with the 2 Row mode these options allow for different display sizes that suit all monitors.